Akarfire/Scarlet_StateMachines/README.md

 * **Independent Condition Handling** - Conditions for inter-state transitions are handled separately from state logic, further improving modularity.

 ---
+# Installation

+1. Downolad the release .zip archive;
+2. Unpack it;
+3. Put the contents (ScarletStateMachines folder) into your project's Plugins folder;
+4. Launch the project.

+---
 # Usage

 *Plugin includes example state machines for both C++ and Blueprints.*